Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 What Is The Average Dog Bite Injury Claim Worth?

-Based on recent data provided by the Insurance Information Institute, Washington State ranked No. 11 in the nation with 425 dog bite claims, paying a total of $16M with an average cost per claim of $37,680.79.
-According to the American Veterinary Medical Association, insurers paid out $881M in dog bite injury claims in 2021, with an average claim value of $49,025.
+Based on recent data from the Insurance Information Institute, Washington State ranked No. 11 in the nation with 425 dog bite claims, paying a total of $16M with an average cost per claim of $37,680.79.
+According to the American Veterinary Medical Association, insurers paid $881M in dog bite injury claims in 2021, with an average claim value of $49,025.

 Types of Damages in Dog Bite Cases